SalesConnection/Caction-Support/docs/How_To_Use_Customer_Template.md

 ## Default Field

-7. This section shows fields that are default in the system (these fields cannot be edited or deleted).
+7. This section displays system default fields that cannot be edited or deleted.

    <p align="center">
      <img src="img/Customer_Template_Step_11.png" alt="Customer Template Step 16">
    </p>

-   For each field, you can configure:
+   For each field, the following parameters are configurable:

    ### Editable Field

-   - Controls access to modify the field's content (Only Admin has access to edit even when the field is locked)
+   - Controls access permissions for field content modification (Only Administrators have access to edit content even when the field is locked)

    ### Required Field

-   - Makes the field mandatory before saving
+   - Designates the field as mandatory prior to saving records

    ### Access Permission

-   - Determines visibility during customer creation
+   - Determines field visibility during customer creation processes

-   After configuring template settings, click the "Save" button to apply and store your changes.
+   Upon completing template settings configuration, select the "Save" button to apply and store all changes.

 ## Custom Field

-8. A custom field is a user-defined field that you can add to your customer template beyond the standard default fields.
+8. Custom fields are user-defined fields that may be added to customer templates to supplement standard default fields.

    <p align="center">
      <img src="img/Customer_Template_Step_12.png" alt="Customer Template Step 17">